genshin-kit/genshin-kit-node/packages/core/doc/README.en.md

 > **⚠️ Caution ⚠️**：Please keep your cookies safe.<br>NEVER SHARE YOUR COOKIES WITH ANYONE ELSE!

-**How to obtain**: login to hoyolab <https://www.hoyolab.com/genshin/>, then input `document.cookie` in the browser console, it returns the cookies you need.
+**How to obtain**: login to hoyolab Battle Chronicle <https://webstatic-sea.mihoyo.com/app/community-game-records-sea/#/ys>, then input `document.cookie` in the browser console, it returns the cookies you need.
 Usually the cookies you obtained can be used for some time; if it fails, try to obtain another one.

 <details>
 <summary>Usage Example</summary>